System Design Space

 Keep the model up to date after architecture decisions and release waves.

-Click "Start" to walk through the full workflow step by step.
+Click "Start" to walk through the modeling flow step by step.

 Common mistakes